guido-visser/vMix-M5Stick-Tally-Light/README.md

 **Just Live**

 `true`: The stick only lights up when the configured input(s) is/are live.

 `false`: The stick shows when the configured input(s) is/are safe, are in preview or when it is live.

 **Mode**

 `Text (SAFE, PRE, LIVE)`: Show the textual representation of the status of the configured input(s).

 `Tally Number`: Show the configured main tally number and only update the background color when the status changes.

 ---

+## Static IP Address

+**WARNING**: This is only for users that know what they're doing.
+If you are not familiar with ip addresses, gateways or subnets, stay away.

+It is possible to have a static IP Address, however it's not possible (yet) to do this via the Web UI.
+You need to hard-code this.
+A template is provided, but you'll have to change some code:

+-   Open `e_WIFI.ino`
+-   Remove the lines that have `REMOVE THIS LINE WHEN YOU NEED STATIC IP` in them (be sure to also remove the comment markers `/*` and `*/`)
+-   Change the settings after the `IPAddress` lines that meet your needs in your environment.

 ## Plugins